Sewersidesquad/MintTracker/README.md

 extract/unzip it and read the get started pdf :)

-or get started -
+or read it here without the pictures -
-Read through this document and you should have no problems :)

 Step 1
 Go into your loopring wallet